cuthbertLab/music21/buildDoc/rst/moduleCorpus.rst

     >>> len(getWorkList('beethoven/opus18no1', 0, '.xml'))
     0

-.. function:: getWorkReferences()
+.. function:: getWorkReferences(includeVirtual=True)

-    Return a data dictionary for all works in the corpus and virtual corpus.
+    Return a data dictionary for all works in the corpus and (optionally) the virtual corpus.
+Returns a lost of reference dictionaries, each each dictionary for a each composer.
+A 'works' dictionary for each composer provides references to dictionaries for all associated works.

+    >>> post = getWorkReferences()